Helpful Information

 Children

-Most often children are accidentally exposed to explicit material by incorrectly typing in a web address or words into a search engine and they unexpectedly find they are on a site they did not intend to visit.
-Nonetheless, research suggests that early exposure to sexually graphic material is likely to have a negative influence and a potentially harmful impact on children.1
+Most often, children are accidentally exposed to explicit material on social media by incorrectly typing in a URL or words into a search engine, leading them to a site they did not intend to visit.
+Research suggests that early exposure to sexually graphic material is likely to have a negative influence and a potentially harmful impact on children.1

 What does the research tell us?